Scottsbluff, Nebraska

-Scottsbluff is a city in Scotts Bluff County, in the western part of the state of Nebraska, in the Great Plains region of the United States.
+Scottsbluff is a city in Scotts Bluff County, Nebraska, United States, in the Great Plains region.
 The population was 14,436 at the 2020 census.
-Scottsbluff is the largest city in the Nebraska Panhandle, and the 13th largest city in Nebraska.
+Scottsbluff is the largest city in the Nebraska Panhandle, and the 13th-most-populous city in Nebraska.

 Scottsbluff was founded in 1899 across the North Platte River from its namesake, a bluff that is now protected by the National Park Service as Scotts Bluff National Monument.
-The monument was named after Hiram Scott (1805–1828), a fur trader with the Rocky Mountain Fur Company who was found dead in the vicinity on the return trip from a fur expedition.
+The monument was named after Hiram Scott, a fur trader with the Rocky Mountain Fur Company who was found dead in the vicinity on the return trip from a fur expedition.
 The smaller town of Gering had been founded south of the river in 1887.
-The two cities have since grown together to form the 7th largest urban area (the Scottsbluff Micropolitan Statistical Area) in Nebraska.
+The two cities have since grown together to form the 7th-largest urban area (the Scottsbluff Micropolitan Statistical Area) in Nebraska.

 History

 Scottsbluff was founded in 1899 by the Lincoln Land Company, a subsidiary of the Burlington Railroad.
-By 1900, the Burlington Railroad laid tracks into the town, and placed a discarded boxcar next to the tracks as a temporary depot.
+By 1900, the Burlington Railroad laid tracks into the town and placed a discarded boxcar next to the tracks as a temporary depot.
 Scottsbluff was the first town in the region to be located along a railroad line, resulting in some older businesses relocating from Gering to Scottsbluff.